 Choosing the Right Soundbar for Your Playstyle

-Your ideal soundbar depends on whether you prioritize raw positional accuracy, cinematic immersion, music fidelity, or flexibility.
+Your ideal choice depends on whether you prioritize raw positional accuracy, cinematic immersion, music fidelity, or flexibility.
 Use the evaluation criteria and setup guidance above to match a model to your room.
-For the clearest audit trail, prioritize low latency and proper HDMI passthrough first; they directly affect timing and feature compatibility on PS5 and Xbox.
-Next decide if you need expandability (satellites and subwoofer) or a compact, music‑friendly solution that emphasizes clarity and refined imaging.
+Start with low latency and proper HDMI passthrough — they directly affect timing and feature compatibility on PS5 and Xbox.
+Then decide whether you need expandability with satellites and a subwoofer, or a compact, music-friendly solution that emphasizes clarity and refined imaging.

-With the right pairing and calibration you’ll improve awareness and immersion.
-Test latency, confirm object formats like Atmos, and adjust EQ and placement until in‑game cues feel immediate.
-Choose based on what you play and listen carefully.
+Test latency, confirm object formats like Atmos, and adjust EQ and placement until in-game cues feel immediate.
+Choose based on what you play, and listen carefully.